UniversitaDellaCalabria/uniTicket/README.md

 # connect your browser to http://172.18.0.1:8000 ...

-# update a service with a new image (HA failed, 5 seconds od downtime registered here!)
+# update a service with a new image (HA failed, 5 seconds od downtime registered here... still need to implement an health check)
 docker service update --image uniticket:v1.2 uniticket
 ````